ClickFunnels for Shopify: Convert Visitors into Customers

 You want to get a head start in a niche that’s evergreen or has repeating yearly cycles of periodic demand.
 This ensures a stable business base, which can be individually adjusted by finding local or trending sub-niches, well-timed investments in marketing and brand visibility.

-We recommend using Google Trends to research dropshipping niches, and our own custom-made dropshipping spy tool, Koala Inspector to help with your product research.
+We recommend using Google Trends to research dropshipping niches, and our own custom-made Shopify store spy tool Koala Inspector to help with your product research.

 Here are our 11 tried and tested methods for dropshipping product and niche research, it’s evergreen and works on all dropshipping industries, including high-ticket and premium product research.